Zwyx/chrome-bitbucket-alerts/README.md

 ### Firefox

+- use the Developer or Nightly edition of Firefox,
 - run `npm run pack:firefox`,
-- use the the Developer or Nightly edition of Firefor,
 - open `about:config` and set `xpinstall.signatures.required` to `false`,
 - open `about:addons`,
 - click the cog wheel, `Install Add-on From File...`, and select the `xpi` file present in the `dist` folder created by the build command,